Does it make sense to pull the plug on New Zealand’s copper telephone network as fibre goes in?

 On a purely practical level, ripping out copper networks makes perfect sense for most New Zealanders — the 75 percent living in towns — who will be on a spanking new fibre-to-the-premise network by the end of 2019.

 In theory, most of the rest of the population will be using the copper network for the foreseeable future.

 That may not be strictly true, Northpower has previously talked of extending its fibre network beyond the UFB area.
 I’ve heard enough talk from Chorus and other UFB builders about plans to go outside their government mandated areas once the UFB project completes to convince me that sooner or later fibre will displace copper just about everywhere practical.
 And there are wireless technologies for where it isn’t practical.

 The theory is good, but the main problem with ripping out copper as fibre goes in isn’t technical or economic, it’s political.
 New Zealanders don’t react well to this kind of central government diktat.

 Switching off analogue TV may have been relatively painless, but there was a lot of grumbling in small-c conservative circles.
 Older people, in particular, are wedded to the idea of real phones with dial tone and large toll-free local calling areas.

 One immediate political advantage of ripping out copper is it neutralises a lot of the fuss over the so-called ‘copper tax’.

 So any move to rip out copper is essentially a political calculus.
-Somewhere in a bunker in Wellington there’s a spreadsheet balancing the benefits of an end to wrangling over copper regulation against upsetting grannies attached to the comforting buzz of a copper line dial tone.
+Somewhere in a bunker in Wellington, there’s a spreadsheet balancing the benefits of an end to wrangling over regulation against upsetting grannies attached to the comforting buzz of a copper line dial tone.